For/But man dieth...

 Dixon, Phillips & Co, Garrison Pottery, and attributed to Moore & Co, Wear Pottery, Sunderland

 The first five plaques above are from the Garrison Pottery (Dixon).
 Rectangular versions can be found with both the 'Dixon, Phillips & Co' (surrounding anchor) and the 'Dixon Co' impressed mark.
 The Dixon, Phillips & Co anchor mark was likely used from 1839–c1850, and the Dixon Co impressed mark from c1851–1865.
 The mark shown is on the plaque to its left.
-The last plaque above, with brown borders, is attributed to Moore's War pottery.
+The last three plaques above, with brown borders, are attributed to Moore's War pottery.
 Moore's apparently purchased the transfer plate when the Garrison Pottery closed in 1865.

 For man dieth,